Atelier-Epita/Documentation/tech/k8s-cluster/README.md

 The cluster is running [metalLB](https://metallb.universe.tf/) to get load balancer services.

-MetalLB has been deployed using helm.
+MetalLB has been deployed using helm in the `metallb-system` namespace.